dontjudge123/Digitalisation-in-Physiotherapy/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/U_tztdUfIBM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 </p>
-<h2><strong>Applications Used in Digital Physiotherapy</strong></h2>
+<h2>Applications Used in Digital Physiotherapy</h2>

 <ol>
-<li><strong>The Kaia App</strong>(https://play.google.com/kaiahealth) </li>Kaia is a AI based digital health company.
+<li>The Kaia App(https://play.google.com/kaiahealth) </li>Kaia is a AI based digital health company.
 Kaia assists patients in managing their discomfort at home.
 Kaia's method provides a drug-free solution through body and mind workouts.
 Kaia is free of charge to individuals subscribed to it.
 <p>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nMgZZj-_aKg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;
 clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </p>
 <p>
-<li><strong>ecovery(https://play.google.com/ecovery)</strong> </li>Ecovery has a tagline saying Physiotherapy at home and it completely complies to it.
+<li>ecovery(https://play.google.com/ecovery)</li>Ecovery has a tagline saying Physiotherapy at home and it completely complies to it.
 It is a pocket of possiblities to treat any injury or disablity at the fingerprints.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/C45DFS5-jJw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;
 clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </P>
 <p>
-<li> <strong>PhysiApp(https://play.google.com/physiapp)</strong></li>Physiapp is a platform where Physiotherapists can create and prescribe rehabilation programs and conduct Consulations with the help of Telehealth.
+<li>PhysiApp(https://play.google.com/physiapp)</li>Physiapp is a platform where Physiotherapists can create and prescribe rehabilation programs and conduct Consulations with the help of Telehealth.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/scEFL-X_fok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;
 clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </P>
 <p>
-<H2><strong>Conclusion</strong></h2>
+<H2>Conclusion</h2>

 Therefore Digitization of Medical sector has helped us a lot in carrying out medical treatments at the space of our choice and on fingerprints.
 This is super useful during Pandemic like Covid-19.
 Physiotherapy is getting digitized day by day with the help of AI and there is much more innovation to come in the future.
 </p>
 <h2> Target Audience </h2>
 Physiotherapists, Physiotherapy patients, students, Elderly people, Pregnant Ladies and researchers.
-<H2><strong>References</strong></h2>
+<H2>References</h2>
 <ol>
 <li> Katharina Estel, Julian Scherer, Heiko Dahl, Eva Wolber, Noah D. Forsat & David A. Back
  https://bmchealthservres.biomedcentral.com/articles/10.1186/s12913-022-07931-5 </li>